NYC STEM Camps: Robots, Coding, and More Educational Tech Fun

 2672 Broadway near 102nd Street

 Even the tiniest techies can get in on the act at RoboFun, where summer camp is open to kids as young as 3, as long as they’re set to enter pre-K in the fall and are potty-trained.
 Older campers can choose from half- or full-day programs in areas such as Lego Robotics and Coding & Game Design.
-Aftercare is available for an additional fee.
+Early drop-off (8:15am) and late pickup (5pm) are available for an additional fee.